Login

 Found a new apartment?
-If so, you’ll need to give notice on your old one.
-Find out important information about ending a tenancy in Switzerland here.
+If so, you’ll need to terminate your current rental agreement.
+Find out what you need to know.

 Home with packed moving boxes, ready for the move

-2.What notice periods apply when terminating a rental agreement?
+2.What notice periods apply when terminating a regular rental agreement?

 4.Terminating a lease: special cases